voidranjer/higgs-audio/team09/llm.md

   """
   [walter] The train is bustling with activity as passengers settle into their compartments.
 The rhythmic clatter of the wheels on the tracks creates a soothing backdrop, but there's an undercurrent of tension in the air.
   """
+- Do not generate any instruction lines without an associated character_id.
+Use "[walter]" if you have to provide instruction.
+- Do not include any non-voice lines or verbs, like "[pastor] (throws hands up) Oh no!".

 # Special Notes

 - Be as succinct as possible.
 Accomplish the most with as little text as possible.
 - Provide plaintext output, do not use markdown.
 - Every sentence should be conversational.
 Meaning, do not use "Objective: Find the murder weapon", instead use "[peter] Material objects do not simply disappear into thin air.
 Simply put, it must be around here somewhere!"
 - Make it short.
 Use conversational language, avoid formal words and long sentences.
-Like how a modern human would talk.
+- IMPORTANT: Take note of the characters' ethnic background and culture.
+Inject grammar mistakes accordingly to make the accents convincing.

 Begin by creating a starting off scenario.
 Then, on each turn, prompt the user for an action or decision.